Table of content

 Types of software development companies (location-wise):

 Choosing a software development company, you are not limited to the local outsourcing companies.
 You can pick a software house from different countries and continents even!
-For that reason, it's important to decide wisely after considering the pros and cons of every solution.
+For that reason, it’s important to decide wisely after considering the pros and cons of every solution.
+Only a little research may help you and your project succeed.

 They are located within the same area: country or region.
 Local companies usually possess the significant advantage of speaking the same language as you.
-Still, they may come with higher expenses (the average hourly rate can be higher) or worse work quality (but it doesn't have to!
+Still, they may come with higher expenses (the average hourly rate can be higher) or worse service quality (but it doesn’t have to!
 It is highly region-specific).

 Off-shore companies are based in a different country or region than you in a different timezone.
 This can influence the cooperation in many areas for better and worse, from the quality of service, through the language barrier and possible risks, to the actual costs (those may be lower).
 It all depends on the situation, the country you’re outsourcing from, and the company itself.